 We take men along in prisons and disciple and teach them along with inmates and officers that Christ must be formed in us to follow Jesus in successful ministry under Him:

-- We all are sinners just like prisoners, and we all need Father God’s forgiveness, mercy and grace.
+• We all are sinners just like prisoners, and we all need Father God’s forgiveness, mercy and grace.

-- There is no forgiveness of sins, salvation, before God without a desire for sanctification, the cleaning and healing of our hearts: "God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth."
-(2Thessalonians 2:13)
+• There is no forgiveness of sins by God without a desire for sanctification, the cleaning and ”Healing of our Wounded Hearts”: "God from the beginning chose you for salvation through sanctification by the Spirit and belief in the truth."
+(2 Thessalonians 2:13)

-- Deny our own desires for life, replacing them with God's desires.
+• Deny our own desires for life, replacing them with God's desires.

-- If the Vine suffers, so must the branch.
+• Remain connected to the Vine to bear much fruit.
+If the Vine suffers, so must the branch.

-- Seek our Father’s Glory and His Kingdom, not our own.
+• Seek our Father’s Glory and His Kingdom, not our own.

 • Be like little children, totally dependent on God, as even "The Son can do nothing of Himself, but what He sees the Father do."
-(John 5:18)
+(John 5:19)

-Today’s technological world may have science, an amazing level of knowledge and riches, but African people in their simple lifestyles still can experience God, trust God and thus have His wisdom, and it frees God up to do the miraculous among them.
+Today’s technological world may have science, an amazing level of knowledge and riches, but African people in their simple lifestyles still can experience God, trust God and thus have His wisdom, and it frees God to do the miraculous among them.